 So you’ve decided to become a WordPress developer.
-Whether you want to make some tweaks to your own site, contribute to the platform, or are turning it into a career, you may not know where to begin.
+Whether you want to make some tweaks to your own site, contribute to the platform, or are turning it into a career for providing managed WordPress Care Plans, you may not know where to begin.
 There’s so many resources for WordPress that trying to narrow down what you’re looking for is overwhelming.

 Coming with experience or starting from scratch, this list of WordPress development resources will be a big help.
 Videos, ebooks, full-fledged courses — we’ll let you know who each one is suitable for, so you don’t waste any more time searching for the perfect tutorial.